ProjectHackernewsGroup04/Documentation/SCALING.md

       - overlay
 ```

-* Make nodes with assigned replicas for each service in `docker-compose.yml`
+* Make nodes with assigned replicas for services in `docker-compose.yml`

 ```yml
 helge-api: